phucxp12vn/learn_restful_api/README.md

-Sure!
-Here is an updated README.md file with more details on using Express middleware, specifically focusing on CORS and error handling:

-Markdown
 # Learn RESTful API

 This project is a simple RESTful API built using Node.js, Express, and TypeScript.
 It includes various tools and libraries to enhance development and maintain code quality.